Member Organizations

 Institute of Certified Public Accountants of Kenya (ICPAK)

-In addition to being a Full Member of IFAC, ICPAK is also a member of the Pan-African Federation of Accountants.
+In addition to being a full member of the International Federation of Accountants, ICPAK is also a member of the Pan African Federation of Accountants.

 Adoption of International Standards